Boosting your immune system is an essential step towards staying healthy. Discover how to increase your immune system naturally!

 Boosting immunity doesn’t make much sense.
 Athletes who pump blood into their system to increase the number of blood cells may suffer strokes.

 The body is constantly generating immune cells.
 Some of them are used up while fighting infections.
 Others die off naturally.
-Scientists don’t know the exact number of immune cells needed to fight infection.
+Scientists do not know how many immune cells are required to fight infection.

 Maintain a healthy diet